mark-i-m/os2/README.md

 # WIP

-- Currently getting a double fault when using RNG.
-    - The `rand` RNGs are not optimized for use on small stacks.
-The kernel stack is 2 pages (8KB), but the RNG we are using has multiple recursive functions that allocate large structures on the stack.
-In our context, this causes a stack overflow, which causes a double fault.
-    - Current solution is to defer init of RNG until we are running the init task, which has a large stack.
-We will see if this solves it after I solve the previous problem.

 - Userspace
     - Need to load the user code into the new virtual memory region.
         - Need some sort of ELF loader... `gz/rust-elfloader` looks promising.